 A visual Abu Simbel tour.
 Facts, history, useful information, what it looks like inside, and how to get there.

 Is Abu Simbel on your bucket list?
-Have you been dreaming of visiting the temple of Ramses II but you are not sure if it’s worth it?
+Have you been dreaming of visiting the temple of Rameses II but you are not sure if it’s worth it?

 Well, then you are exactly in the same position I was before my visit.
 Ever since my earliest childhood days, I wanted to visit Abu Simbel – the unique Egyptian temple relocated by the UNESCO in 1968 in its entirety to save it from inundation after the building of the Aswan high dam.